Neural Tube Neuritis

 Definition

-Neural tube neuritis is a condition that affects the nerves in the body, particularly the ones surrounding the spinal cord and brain.
+Neural tube neuritis is a condition that affects the nerves in the body, particularly the ones surrounding the and brain.
 In this guide, we will explore what neural tube neuritis is, its various causes, symptoms, how it’s diagnosed, and the available treatments.
 We’ll also touch upon preventive measures and when to seek medical attention.

 Types of Neural Tube Neuritis: